 Red jasper top drilled bead

 Foundation fabric, like ultra-suede

-1. As usual, stitch a row of back stitch around the stone with size 11/0 seed beads.
-To make it easier to see, and to set off the architectural look of this style, I put a slightly different color seed bead right in each corner.
+1. As usual, stitch a row of back stitch around the stone with size 11/0 seed beads (Iris bronze).
+To make it easier to see, and to set off the architectural look of this style, I put a slightly different color seed bead right in each corner (Iris peacock).
 Keep an even number of beads on each side, not counting the corners.
 Run your thread through all the stitches a second time to cinch them up, and tack down on the back of the foundation fabric.
 Come up so that you have passed through a corner bead and one additional row bead.
 Begin peyote stitch down to the next corner.

-3. I added one more row of back stitched seed beads around the bezeled cabochon, and cut out the piece.
+3. I added two more rows of back stitched seed beads around the bezeled cabochon (Iris peacock and Silver-lined purple), and cut out the piece.
 I also cut a piece of backing fabric to match.

 Next week I'll show you how I finished it off.
 It's a simple little pendant, but I like it!

 Copyright 2016 Cyndi Lavin.
 All rights reserved.
 Not to be reprinted, resold, or redistributed for profit.
 May be printed out for personal use or distributed electronically provided that entire file, including this notice, remains intact.